opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 # Subnet Configuration (Hyperparameters)

 Bittensor subnets are configured with a set of state variables (known as hyperparameters) that are recorded on the blockchain.
-Many of these can be accessed (viewed and set) using the Bittensor CLI `btcli`, but some of them must be checked or set using the SDK or with Subtensor extrinsics, as noted.
+Many of these can be accessed (viewed and set) using the Bittensor CLI `btcli`, but some of them must be checked or set using Subtensor extrinsics, as noted.

 Note that the names of the variables may be slightly different in various representations, e.g. in `btcli` and in the [chain codebase](https://github.com/opentensor/subtensor/blob/main/runtime/src/lib.rs#L1038).